 Key Findings

-- Single Source Drugs saw the lowest overall median cumulative percent increase through 3 quarters of 2022 (20.9 percent).
+- In Q4 2024, Non-innovator Multiple Source Drugs saw a median cumulative WAC percent increase of 41.2%.

 Median Percent Increase – WAC Price Category & Drug Source Type